nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Setting mastery check result for a student : `mc`

-Sets mastery check result for a student.
+Sets mastery check result for a student, so that you can keep track of which students have completed or need to complete this assessment.

 Format: `mc STUDENT_INDEX num/MC_NUM r/MC_RESULT`